brentp/bwa-mips/README.md

 position, cigar, sequence, and quality accounting (more or less) for insertions, deletions, and masked sequence.

-The output is in SAM format with extra tags as described in the @CO headers.
+The output is in BAM format with extra tags as described in the @CO headers.

 Thanks to Evan Boyle and Jay Hesselberth for (repeated) explanations.